 COVID-19 : whilst many services are operating normally, we are still operating under Covid-19 protocols and therefore changes have been made to the Council's licensing processes, including a requirement to submit applications and supporting information electronically to avoid potential delay.

-We have prepared a summary (PDF, 655Kb) of the implications for all licences to assist applicants, licence holders and interested parties.
+We have prepared a summary (PDF, 172Kb) of the current changes to assist applicants, licence holders and interested parties.
 More information can be obtained from the Licensing Service at 01695 585015 or email@example.com

 Animal welfare licences

 Revised laws governing how animal welfare activities licensed came into force on 1 October 2018.
 The laws affect all premises and persons that provide any of the following services:

 - Selling animals as pets (or with a view to their being later resold as pets)

 - Providing or arranging for the provision of boarding for cats

 - Providing or arranging for the provision of boarding for dogs - including home boarding, day care as well as commercial kennels